What We Do

-Here at Molly's Bridge, we are a non-profit corporation based in Savannah Georgia driven by a single goal; to provide support and housing to single mothers who have a strong desire to raise their children in a safe, healthy, productive and Christ centered home, breaking the all too common cycle of emotional and financial poverty.
+Molly's Bridge is a non-profit organization based in Savannah Georgia driven by a single goal; to provide meaningful and lasting solutions to single mothers who have a strong desire to raise their children in a safe, healthy, productive and Christ centered home, breaking generational cycles of spiritual, relational and financial poverty.

 Born in the late 1930’s, Molly grew up in a very common rural American family.
 New England farm life produced strong, hard working people, and this was true for Molly and her two sisters.
 She had a love for animals, and followed the dream of competition in horse shows and long distance trail rides.
 In the 1960’s she attended the University of New Hampshire to pursue a career caring for horses and other livestock.

 While the surface of Molly’s life appeared to be quite promising, there were underlying issues that affected her story.
 Childhood trauma, family conflict and unhealthy relationships started to play a bigger role.
 She married in 1968, became pregnant and put her college studies on hold.

 Molly became a mom later that year, found herself fleeing an abusive marriage and quickly discovered that she was now a single mother shortly after the birth of her son.

 As with so many single moms we meet today, her primary purpose in life became raising and providing for her boy.
 Her relationship with Jesus provided inspiration, and a guiding light to follow as she navigated the difficult path ahead.
 While it wounded her soul, she easily made the decision to put her dreams of finishing college on hold to care for her son.
 The financial burden of providing shelter, transportation, food and the basic necessities was nearly unsurmountable.
 Molly and her son were on the brink of homelessness many times.
 Throughout the 70’s and 80’s she consistently put her own happiness on hold, swallowed her pride and had to rely on the charity of family or others to assist.